 Here goes the second part of my post about my journey home!

-To get me from Guam back to Italy, I had booked an award ticket in business class for 75,000 United MileagePlus miles and $21.80 in taxes.
+To get me from Guam back to Italy, I had booked an award ticket in business class for 75,000 United MileagePlus miles that I earned with credit cards and $21.80 in taxes.
 I had just flown from Guam to Manila to Taipei and had a long layover in each intermediate city.
 Now it was time to finish off the trip with a couple flights on Turkish Airlines.

 Taipei to Istanbul